Tcm0/SPIKELibs/README.md

 # SPIKELibs
-This is the repository for my SPIKE Prime libraries.
+This is the repository for my LEGO SPIKE Prime and Robot Inventor libraries.